-The Three-Step Equation
+The 3-Step DuPont Equation

-In a three-step analysis, you multiply your net profit margin ratio by your total asset turnover ratio by your financial leverage ratio (called your equity multiplier) to get your ROE.
+In a 3-step DuPont analysis, you multiply your net profit margin ratio by your total asset turnover ratio by your financial leverage ratio (called your equity multiplier) to get your ROE.
 This is equivalent to multiplying the ratio of net income over sales revenue times the ratio of sales revenue over average total assets times the ratio of average total assets over average shareholders’ equity.

-The Five-Step Equation
+The 5-Step DuPont Equation

-In a five-step analysis, you multiply the ratio of net income over pretax income times the ratio of pretax income over earnings before interest and taxes (EBIT) times the ratio of EBIT over sales revenue times the ratio of sales revenue over average total assets times the ratio of average total assets over average shareholders’ equity.
+In a 5-step DuPont analysis, you multiply the ratio of net income over pretax income times the ratio of pretax income over earnings before interest and taxes (EBIT) times the ratio of EBIT over sales revenue times the ratio of sales revenue over average total assets times the ratio of average total assets over average shareholders’ equity.

 How Do You Apply a DuPont Analysis?